Biography

 1908–1920

-Training and first Salons
+Training and early Salons

-Self-portrait, oil on cardboard, 1909
+Self-portrait, oil on cardboard, 1908

-Self-portrait, oil on cardboard, 1909
+Self-portrait, oil on cardboard, 1908

-La Toilette, 1909, Japanese ebony wood
+La Toilette, 1909, Japanese ebony

-La Toilette, 1909, Japanese ebony wood
+La Toilette, 1909, Japanese ebony

 1928–1934

-First solo exhibitions
+First exhibitions and recognition

-In 1928, Chauvin held his first solo exhibition at the gallery Au Sacre du Printemps.
-Taken over by Jeanne Bucher under her own name, he would exhibit there until her death in 1947.
-During these years he became friends with Robert Rey, who would become Director of Fine Arts in 1944, and with Jean Cassou, founder of the Musée National d'Art Moderne.
+Taken over by Jeanne Bucher under her own name from 1936, the gallery Au Sacre du Printemps continued to champion his work until her death in 1947.
+During these years, Chauvin became close to Robert Rey, who would become director of the Arts Plastiques in 1944, and to Jean Cassou, founder of the musée national d'Art moderne.

-Galerie Jeanne Bucher, rue du Cherche-Midi, Paris
+Galerie Jeanne Bucher, rue du Cherche-Midi, Paris, 1929

-Galerie Jeanne Bucher, rue du Cherche-Midi, Paris
+Galerie Jeanne Bucher, rue du Cherche-Midi, Paris, 1929

-With his friend Bernaux in Port-des-Barques, 1930s
+With his friend Bernaux at Port-des-Barques, 1930s

-With his friend Bernaux in Port-des-Barques, 1930s
+With his friend Bernaux at Port-des-Barques, 1930s

 1935–1939